jarednm1/TacoBellAutomation/README.md

 First, you need to download the entirety of this repository to your machine.
 This can be down easily by downloading a ZIP of it via the green "Code" button on GitHub.
 Then Extract the contents to whereever you wish to storethe files on your machine.

 ## Python
 Installing Python on your machine is very simple.
-Simply install it here: https://www.python.org/downloads/ Custimize the installation and check the box titled "Add Python to Enviroment Variables"
+Simply install it here: https://www.python.org/downloads/ On Windows, customize the installation and check the box titled "Add Python to Enviroment Variables"
 If you are unsure if Python is installed on your machine type "python -v" in your terminal.
+I wrote this using Python 3.9.5, any backwards compatibility is uncharted territory.

 ## Selenium
 To install Selenium you need to type the following command.